Quick Start Guide

 Event Planning Guide

-Here are typical planning steps.
-You might find it helpful to write out the responses to steps, and to share them with another staff or a typical audience member to make sure there are no unexpected complications.
+You might find it helpful to write out the details for the steps you take.
+Share them with another staff person or a typical audience member to capture multiple perspectives and to make sure there are no unexpected complications.

 1. Develop strategies for success